New to Sly Flourish? Start Here or subscribe to the newsletter.

 When the story does support a confrontation against an insurmountable foe, we have to make it clear to the players that the foe is indeed insurmountable and also telegraph the other options available to them.
 If they're a combat focused group of players, we may really need to make it clear what other angles they have available.
 If we took combat away as an option, what was that option replaced with?
 If the answer is nothing, we've probably railroaded the story too much.
 The characters really don't have a choice other than 100% capitulation.
 That's not our job.
 Our job is always to put fun choices in front of the players.

-Share this article with your friends using this link: https://slyflourish.com/facing_insurmountable_foes.html
+Share this article by copying this link: https://slyflourish.com/facing_insurmountable_foes.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.